In order to enroll in PALCS, students must…

 2018-2019, next school year:

 Enrollment now open for all grades K-12.
 Orientations will take place later this spring and summer for a Fall 2018 start.
-More details with exact dates to follow soon.
+Orientations completed on or before August 30 will be enrolled for the first day of school for the 2018-2019 school year: Tuesday, September 4, 2018.

 2017-2018, current school year:

-The first day of school for the 2017-2018 school year was September 5, though enrollment remains open after the start of school.
+The first day of school for the 2017-2018 school year was September 5, though enrollment remained open after the start of school.

 - Grade 12 enrollment closed on November 1, 2017.